Experience and participate in the research and academic environment at OHSU. See open opportunities

 Does this sound interesting to you?
 View our current list of volunteer opportunities for more information about eligibility, commitment requirements and how to apply!

 Research & Academic Volunteer Services connects potential volunteers to various opportunities, orients them to the complex OHSU environment, and guides them through the volunteer registration process.
 This program also links Research, Academic, and Central Services departments to interested volunteers.

-To learn about how to become a volunteer like Royer, see our guide to registering as a volunteer.
-To learn about the research conducted at the Knight Cancer Institute see OHSU Knight Cancer Institute Research Programs.
+Or learn about how to become a volunteer like Molly by visiting our guide to registering as a volunteer.